THE LAHONTAN AUDUBON SOCIETY

 BEST TIME OF YEAR: Year-round.
 During fall and early winter this is an excellent migrant trap, with spring also good for migrants and vagrants.

 NOTABLE SPECIES: American Dipper is possible along the river.
 Check the willow tops for Anna's Hummingbird, a regular migrant; a few have oversummered.
 Green Heron and Sora are possible at the pond.
-White-throated Sparrow, Winter Wren, and Varied Thrush have been found in the area.
+White-throated Sparrow, Winter Wren, Red-shouldered Hawk, and Varied Thrush have been found in the area.
 Check for vagrants among the large flocks of wintering sparrows.
 Bohemian Waxwings may be found in the large Cedar Waxwing flocks.

 PRECAUTIONS: Oxbow Nature Study Area is heavily used by the general public and the local school district for field trips and teacher workshops.